agsh/onvif/CHECKED.md

 ## ONVIF methods
-That exists in the v0.x version.
-And implemented in the v1.x with the tests coverage
+Which exist in version v0.x.
+And are implemented in v1.x with test coverage Plus new methods have been added in v1.x.

 - [x] connect
 - [x] _request